 Before delving into a new resource plan, a resource planner will need to gauge inputs.
 The first is what’s known as a work breakdown structure (WBS), which will lead to the deliverables of a project’s scope - helping a resource planner define the teams they need.
 If you’re launching a new app, for example, you’d at least need designers, developers and QA testers to see the project through.

 Next, you’ll need to gauge the estimated duration of the tasks required to fulfil the project’s needs.
 The best way to do this is to predict the hours you’ll need based on past projects, reviewing the time it's taken to meet a similar project.
+With a comprehensive project time tracker, this process should be relatively straightforward and quick.

 Sourcing team members